imagej/imagej.github.io/pages/Keyboard_shortcuts.md

 description: test description
 ---

-%Replace% TOC %Replace% ImageJ has a lot of keyboard shortcuts.
+{% include toc %}ImageJ has a lot of keyboard shortcuts.

 ## Listing all keyboard shortcuts